 Material fabrication:

 A Nafion 117 ionomer membrane was first boiled in 1 M hydrochloric acid, washed by boiling in deionized water, and then ion-exchanged by boiling in LiClO4 solution.
-After drying under vacuum, the membrane was immersed in EMITFS ionic liquid.
-The electrode material was prepared by dispersing carbide-derived carbon powder with using ultrasonic probe.
+After drying under vacuum, the membrane was immersed in EMImTFS ionic liquid.
+The electrode material was prepared by dispersing carbide-derived carbon powder with LIQUION® solution LQ-1115 1100EW 15% wt (Ion Power, Inc) using ultrasonic probe.
 The dispersion was painted layer-by-layer directly on the both sides of ionic-liquid impregnated membrane using an airbrush.
 After application of each layer, solvents were evaporated under infrared lamp.
 Finally, the membrane was sandwiched between gold foils and fused together by hot-pressing.
 Extra Nafion solution was used to promote gold foil adhesion.
 The manufacturing method is described in more detail in {{50 Palmre, Viljar 2009}}.

 Voltage and current measurement:

 The sensor output was measured using Burr-Brown INA116 low bias current instrumentation amplifier as a preamplifier and National Instruments PCI-6036E DAQ device as an analog-digital converter.
 In case of long experiments, the high bias current of conventional operational amplifiers causes the capacitor-like test object to eventually charge to considerable voltages and this can result in inaccurate sensor measurements.
 Current was measured as a voltage drop over a low-ohm (10 Ω) shunt resistor connected between the electrodes.
 The same amplifier set-up functioned as volt- or ammeter, depending on if the shunt resistor was connected.
 The resistor value was chosen so that maximum electric power is dissipated on it.

 Humidity generation: